Professors

 Paul Kocken

-Dr. Paul Kocken is assistant professor in behavior change at Erasmus School of Social and Behavioral Sciences.
-He is a Public Health expert, specialized in Health promotion, Epidemiology and Health Policy and Management.
+Dr. Paul Kocken is associate professor in behaviour change at Erasmus School of Social and Behavioral Sciences.
+He is a Public Health expert, specialised in Health promotion, Epidemiology and Health Policy and Management.
 He has a longstanding professional career as researcher and intervention developer in health and youth care practice.
 Paul is passionate in sharing his knowledge and skills to bring about break throughs in improved citizen’s health and wellbeing.
-He brings together education, practice, policy making and research to accelerate behavior change and reduce health disparities.
-Paul coordinates and teaches the MSc courses Health Psychology & Behavior Change and Professional skills.
+He brings together education, practice, policy making and research to accelerate behaviour change and reduce health disparities.
+Paul teaches the courses in Health Psychology & Behaviour Change and Professional skills.

 Camila Villegas Mejia